Overall Management

 • Business Ethics Policies

-To support our policies on ethical behaviours, the Corporation's Whistle-blowing Policy provides a confidential channel to receive complaints related to fraudulent or unethical acts, as well as potential non-compliance with laws and regulations and/or the Corporation's policies which could have a significant adverse financial, legal or reputational impact on the Corporation.
+To support our policies on ethical conduct, the Corporation's Whistle-blowing Policy provides a confidential channel to receive complaints related to fraudulent or unethical acts, as well as potential non-compliance with laws and regulations and/or the Corporation's policies that could have a significant adverse financial, legal or reputational impact on the Corporation.
 The policy applies to all internal and external stakeholders, ensuring that whistle-blowers can raise concerns without fear of victimisation, discrimination or disadvantage.

 More information on our approach to business ethics can be found in the Annual Report.